ema-rose/to-q/course-notes/142-design-and-methodology/generics---array-bag.md

 ```
 OrderedPair<String> desk = new OrderedPair<String>("brown", "long"); //the second <String> is optional, OrderedPair<> is excepted
 ```
+The second <String> is optional, OrderedPair<> is excepted.

-Now, the object `desk`, which contains the pair of objects `brown` and `long`, can be minipulated with the `OrderedPair` methods.
+Now the object `desk`, which contains the pair of objects `brown` and `long`, can be minipulated with the OrderedPair methods.
  For example, `desk.getFirst();` would return an output of "brown."
-Because `desk` expects strings, you cannot assign it a pair of objects that are not strings. `desk = new OrderedPair<Integer>(1, 2);` would return an error.
+Because `desk` expects strings, you cannot assign it a pair of objects that are not strings.
+ For example, `desk = new OrderedPair<Integer>(1, 2);` would return an error.

-However, because `OrderedPair` is a generic class, you can create a separate object with an ordered pair of integers -- similarly to how you created `desk`.
+However, because `OrderedPair` is a generic class, a separate object with an ordered pair of integers can be created -- similar to the example with `desk` above.

 _When using an array to implement a bag, it is said to be array based.
 The array can either be fixed, meaning the bag could become full.